Hand using a moisture meter to check attic roof sheathing near faint leak stains, rusted nail tips, rafters, and dusty insulation.

 The attic is the most important place to inspect when trying to detect hidden roof leaks.
 Most leaks become visible in the attic before they appear in finished ceilings or walls.
 A careful attic inspection allows you to identify moisture trails, locate entry points, and confirm whether the leak is coming from the roof system.

 Before entering the attic, wait until conditions are safe.
-Never inspect during lightning storms or when surfaces may be slippery.
-If the attic has limited lighting, bring a strong flashlight and move slowly to avoid stepping on unsupported ceiling areas.
+Never inspect during lightning storms, never step on unsupported ceiling drywall, and avoid any area where water is near wiring, light fixtures, or electrical boxes.
+If the attic has limited lighting, bring a strong flashlight and move slowly only on supported framing or safe walking surfaces.

 Start Near the Area of the Indoor Stain